-You’ve spent weeks planning the best picnic ever and preparing our favorite 4th of July recipes.
-Finally, your friends and family are all together for the big day.
+You’ve spent weeks planning the best picnic ever and preparing 4th of July recipes.
+Finally, it’s the big day.
 Let the 4th of July games begin!
 These fun ideas will appeal to everybody—from the energetic youngsters to the adults who just want to relax in a lawn chair on their well-earned holiday.
 Now, let’s play!

 1. Red, White and Blue Marshmallow Golf